I. Overview and Conceptual Framework

 Huntington University was chartered under the laws of the State of Indiana as Central College in 1897 by the Board of Education of the Church of the United Brethren in Christ.
 Central College was renamed Huntington College in May 1917 in response to community interests.
 The institution became Huntington University on June 1, 2005.
 It retains its strong association with both the local community and the Church of the United Brethren in Christ.
 The University is located on a site of over 160 largely wooded acres and includes a central pedestrian mall and a memorial fountain.
 The fountain is circled by academic buildings such as Richlyn Library, Loew-Brenn Hall, and the large new science building completed in 2002.
 The Thornhill Nature Preserve, a 77 acre nature area located just minutes from campus, is used primarily by the Education Department to provide practicum experience for Elementary Education candidates.
 Candidates are able to interact with Huntington County and surrounding county elementary students who come to the Preserve for study trip programs throughout the school year.
 Huntington University is known for combining a strong emphasis in the liberal arts with all its professional programs.
 The core curriculum for all Bachelor of Arts candidates is a minimum of 64 hours and 52 for all other bachelor degrees.
 (12 hours of foreign language for BA degree).
 Huntington offers 60 undergraduate majors as well as graduate programs in Counseling, Education, and Youth Ministries Leadership.
-Huntington University is accredited by the Higher Learning Commission and is a member of the North Central Association of Colleges and Universities.
+Huntington University is accredited by the Higher Learning Commission.
 There are nationally accredited programs in Education (NCATE), Social Work (CSWE), and Nursing (CCNE).
 Huntington University also holds membership in over 70 additional professional associations such as American Association of Colleges of Teacher Education and Council of Independent Colleges.
 For many decades the undergraduate teacher education program has been one of the university’s largest and strongest programs.
 A Master of Education (M.Ed.) program was added to address local demand in 2005.

 I.2 What is the institution’s mission?